Franktra/Animated_Bubbles/README.md

 ## 🎯 Animation Description

 The pack of gum gracefully moves across the screen, elegantly blowing bubbles that pop to reveal important keywords.
-This animation brings life to your screen and engages your audience with captivating visual storytelling.
+This animation brings life to your screen and engages your audience with captivating visual storytelling revealing key components of the (original) Action Framework.

 The animation unfolds through the following steps: